"I've cases for you": Dumelo celebrates as wife becomes a lawyer, shares photos

-John Dumeo Celebrates His Wife As She Is Called To The Bar, Posts Family Photo On Instagram
+John Dumelo Celebrates His Wife As She Is Called To The Bar, Posts Family Photo On Instagram

 - Ghanaian actor John Dumelo posted a photo of his wife and children celebrating her for being called to the bar